techiediaries/techiediaries/_posts/2020/angular-10/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 When Angular destroys a component it calls the `ngOnDestroy()` lifecycle method which, in our case, calls the `next()` method to emit a value so RxJS completes all subscribed Observables.

 That's it.
 In this step, we have added the logic to cancel any pending HTTP request by unsubscribing from the returned Observable in case the user descides to navigate away from the component before the HTTP response is received.

+Also read how to [Unsubscribe from the RxJS subjects](https://www.techiediaries.com/angular/unsubscribe-rxjs-subjects-ondestroy-oninit-changedetectorref/) when the Angular component is destroyed

 In the next step of our Angular 9 tutorial, we'll see how to use URL query parameters with the `get()` method of `HttpClient`.

-##   Step 12 — Adding URL Query Parameters to the HttpClient get() Method
+##   Step 12 — Adding URL Query Parameters to the HttpClient `get()` Method

 In this step, we'll start adding the logic for implementing pagination in our example application.
 We'll see how to use URL query parameters via [`fromString` and `HttpParams`](https://angular.io/guide/http#use-fromstring-to-create-httpparams) to provide the appropriate values for the the `_page` and `_limit` parameters of the `/products`  endpoint of our JSON REST API server for getting paginated data.